codepath/android_guides/Using-the-RecyclerView.md

 }
 ```

-Instead of overriding the `getItemsCount()`, remove it since the size of the list will be managed by the `ListAdapter` class:
+Instead of overriding `getItemCount()`, remove it since the size of the list will be managed by the `ListAdapter` class:

 ```java
 // remove this section